-Kathryn (Zadrozny) Hadley is a professor of physics, enthusiastic about teaching many aspects of physics, and dedicated to pursuing her
+Kathryn (Zadrozny) Hadley is an instructor of physics, enthusiastic about teaching many aspects of physics, and dedicated to pursuing her

 research in astrophysics theory.

-Oregon (UO) in 2011.
-While doing research and writing her dissertation, She
+While doing research and writing her dissertation, she

-taught astronomy at Lane Community College (LCC) where she received the Faculty
+taught physics and astronomy at Lane Community College (LCC) where she received the Faculty

 Recognition Award.
 After graduation, she taught at Whitman College as a visiting